WhiteNight-SZTU/lab0/README.md

 ### It doesn't stop here

 The above resources provide a very brief overview of the most important features of the Go language.
 However, there are many more resources online as Go has a large and supportive community.
 We strongly encourage you to explore these resources and gain more experience with Go.
-If you find any tutorials particularly useful, please send them to us! :) 65830-staff [at] mit [dot] edu

 ## The Assignment